77Dice/PND_Notes/Appendix/Networking 101.md

 ## Ethernet (IEEE 802.3) networks

-- each host in Eth. net has a `NIC-network internet card` with a "generally" fixed address
+- each host in Ethernet networks has a `NIC-network internet card` with a "generally" fixed address
 - MAC addresses are *48 bits(6 bytes)* long and UNIQUELY identify hosts in the network
 - each host only processes packets,with fixed format, intended for it
 - `How build one?` All hosts connected together with a `shared transmission system` based on Ethernet are a network as if they were connected to the same medium